 Table 1.
-Statistics about number of submitted and approved items.
+Numbers of items submitted and approved.

-All 10 malicious items uploaded by the research team member were disapproved by users (nevertheless 3 malicious items got several approvals).
+All 10 inappropriate items uploaded by the research team member were disapproved by users, although three of the inappropriate items each received several approvals.

-30 out 34 parents, who entered the system more than once, agreed to do some crowd-rating.
-Only 6 data items had some rating disagreements (3 of the malicious items provided be the research team and 3 provided by the parents).
-Statistics about items willingness to rate content is difficult to provide since sometimes a parent entered a system and there were no items to rate (there were no new items, submitted by other users, waiting for rating in a temporary item’s table).
+Of the 34 parents who entered the system more than once, 30 agreed to do some crowd-rating.
+Only six data items had some rating disagreements (three of the inappropriate items provided by the research team and three other items provided by parents).
+Statistics for willingness to rate item content are difficult to provide since sometimes a parent entered the system when there were no items to rate (i.e., when there were no new items submitted by other users waiting in a temporary item’s table).

-Discussion and conclusions
+Discussion

-As a result of COVID-19 - in the area of EdTech we have witnessed an unprecedented field test involving hundreds of millions of educators and students world-wide using EdTech, information and communication technologies, remote ed and distance learning.
-One of the barriers educators faced were adoption of these technologies, inability to use technical knowledge and skills.
-But in many countries in addition to technical difficulties there was also lack or shortage of good and free educational resources.
+As a result of COVID-19, we have witnessed an unprecedented field test involving hundreds of millions of educators and students worldwide using EdTech, ICT, remote education, and distance learning.
+One of the main barriers to the adoption of these technologies has been a lack of technical knowledge and skills.
+In addition to technical difficulties, educators in many countries have also faced a shortage (or even a total lack) of good, free educational resources.

-In edutainment and e-learning world exist a lot of games, GBL environments and platforms.
-Nevertheless, majority of those are for English speaking audience.
-Creation of educational content-controlled resources and games is time-consuming and often requires help from entire team of experts.
-This creation of valid and appropriate educational content for small or under-resourced languages, requires to be creative and apply novel techniques and approaches.
-The authors believe that this lack of educational content-controlled resources can be bridged with the help of the crowd.
-In this paper we described a new CREDE paradigm, it’s implementation to a specially designed system for beginning of reading and analyze the willingness of the crowd to contribute.
-We showed that the model and its successful application.
-Individualized crowdsourcing of involved crowdsourcers (parents) not only the improves the quality of the gathered resources, but the proximity and personal interest gives great motivation and feedback to the crowdsourcer.
+Although substantial numbers of games and GBL environments and platforms already exist in the world of edutainment and e-learning, the majority of these are for English-speaking audiences.
+The creation of educational content-controlled resources and games is time-consuming and often requires help from an entire team of experts.
+Thus, the creation of valid and appropriate educational content for small or under-resourced languages demands creativity and the application of novel techniques and approaches.

+We believe that this lack of educational content-controlled resources can be addressed with the help of the crowd.
+In this paper, we described the CREDE paradigm, reported its implementation in a specially designed system for the early stages of learning to read, and analyzed the willingness of the crowd to contribute.
+We showed that the individualized CS of involved crowdsourcers (parents) improved the quality of the resources gathered; the proximity and personal interest also provided excellent motivation and feedback to the crowdsourcers.

-Our experiment shows that parents are willing to perform crowdsource activities and create valid and appropriate content.
-However, they prefer data evaluation activities to data creation activities.
-Majority of users (30 of 34) agreed to do some crowd-rating but only half of the users (17 of 34) provided some new data items.
-Though, 52% of the uploaded content was provided by only 23% of the users, which is actually a good result according to the crowdsourcing literature (for example, 95% of Khan Academy crowd translators withdraw from the translation activities in a period shorter than three years or Duolingo's contributor’s retention rate was only 13% in 2012).
+Our experiment shows that parents were willing to carry out CS activities to create valid and appropriate content.
+However, they preferred data-evaluation activities to data-creation activities.
+The majority of users (30 of 34) agreed to do some crowd-rating, but only half (17 of 34) provided new data items.
+Of all the content uploaded, 52% was provided by 23% of the users, which is a good result in comparison to CS literature.
+For comparison, 95% of Khan Academy crowd translators withdrew from translation contributions within less than 3 years, and in 2012, Duolingo’s contributor retention rate was only 13%.

-In light of the theories and activities mentioned above we can conclude that crowdsourcing in education and language learning, if used correctly, can bring a great benefit and enrich educational content, stimulate creating new data and new knowledge (metadata) and encourage creation of new valid content.
-User-generated content creation is a great way to use the crowd for creation of educational and language learning resources for under-resourced or small languages.
-Our experiment shows that parents (a so-called motivated crowd) are willing to contribute as crowd-creators and/or crowd-raters.
-Individualized crowdsourcing of involved crowdsourcers assures good quality of the gathered resources.
-We believe that crowdsourcing in education has a great potential and will be widely used.
+In light of the theories and activities discussed above, we can conclude that CS in education and language learning, if used correctly, can bring great benefits, enriching educational content, stimulating the creation of data and knowledge (metadata), and encouraging the creation of valid content.
+User-generated content creation is an effective way to use the crowd to generate educational and language learning resources for under-resourced or small languages.
+Our experiment shows that parents (considered to be a motivated crowd) are willing to contribute as crowd-creators and/or crowd-raters.
+Individualized CS by involved crowdsourcers ensures that the gathered resources are of good quality.
+We therefore believe, that CS in education has great potential and will be widely used.